-There are four parts of Medicare, and it's important to consider plan coverage and prices before you enroll.
+There are four parts to Medicare.
+It’s important to consider coverage and prices—and which type of care is not covered by Medicare—before you enroll.

 If you're turning 65, you're eligible to apply for Medicare.
-But oftentimes, understanding Medicare and the different parts, knowing when to enroll, and even what Medicare covers can seem complicated.
-That's why we've created this guide to Medicare.
-It's important to take the time to understand your Medicare plan options, how much it's going to cost you (fact: Medicare is not free), and when you are required to make a decision (fact: Not enrolling on time during your Initial Enrollment Period could lead to a penalty.)
+But oftentimes, understanding the different parts of Medicare, when to enroll, and which type of care is not covered by Medicare can seem complicated.
+That's why we've created this helpful guide.
+It's important to take the time to know your Medicare plan options, how much it's going to cost you (fact: Medicare is not free), and when you are required to make a decision (fact: Not enrolling on time during your Initial Enrollment Period could lead to a penalty.)

-Medicare is a federal health insurance program for Americans who are 65 and older that covers a wide range of services to keep you healthy as you age.
-Some younger people with disabilities, end stage renal disease, and amyotrophic lateral schlerosis (ALS or Lou Gehrig's disease) may also qualify for Medicare.
-(Learn more about getting Medicare with a disability.)
+Medicare is a federal health insurance program that covers a wide range of services to keep you healthy as you age.
+The minimum age for Medicare is 65.
+Some younger people with disabilities, end stage renal disease, and amyotrophic lateral sclerosis (ALS or Lou Gehrig's disease) may also qualify for Medicare.

-There are four parts of Medicare, and it's important to consider which coverage is right for you, and how much you may pay for that coverage.
+Medicare has four parts, each offering different types of health coverage.
+It’s important to consider which coverage is right for you, and how much you may pay for that coverage.
 If you need help paying for the costs of Medicare, there are programs like Extra Help, the Medicare Savings Programs, Medicaid, and state pharmaceutical assistance programs.

 There are tools that can help you make some choices based on your personal situation, like NCOA's Age Well Planner.
-Start our Medicare Cost Estimator and and learn more about your costs, including premiums, copayments, and deductibles.
+Learn more about your out-of pocket Medicare costs, including premiums, copayments, and deductibles.
 And if you're wondering what benefits you might qualify for to help you pay for health care and medications, NCOA's BenefitsCheckUp can help.
 In addition, every state has a State Health Insurance Assistance Program to offer free help to people with Medicare and their families to understand their choices.

 Part A: Hospital Insurance

-Part A is often called hospital insurance because it pays for care in the hospital.
-Part A also pays some of the costs of stays at skilled nursing facilities, or health care at home.
-Finally, Part A also covers hospice care for people who are terminally ill.
+Part A is often called hospital insurance because it pays for care in the hospital as well as some of the costs of stays at skilled nursing facilities.
+If you’re wondering, “What home health care is covered by Medicare?”, you should know that Part A does cover a portion of health care at home; the rest is covered by Part B. Finally, Part A also covers hospice care for people who are terminally ill.
 It is funded by the payroll tax (FICA) that is deposited into the Hospital Insurance Trust Fund.

 Part B: Medical Insurance